In a three-part series, we are going to show a different approach for shippers to get the most out of their RFPs.

 The RFP is a key part of the planning process for many high-volume shippers.
 The goal of the RFP is to help a shipper find the best carriers at the best prices, and — more importantly — create reliability and predictability in their supply chain.

-This goal is often unrealized, however, because the process is broken.
+This goal is often unrealized, however, because the freight RFP process is broken.

-There are three factors driving this broken process:
+Three factors driving the broken freight RFP process:

 - Lack of commitment from carriers and brokers – Carriers and brokers are incentivized to bid low because it helps them win more business.
 However, when the market tightens and trucking prices go up, carriers and brokers often decline the freight they earlier agreed to take.